turgutcem/swe573/README.md

 # swe573
-This repository will be used for cource SWE573 throughout the semester .
+This repository will be used for the course SWE573 throughout the semester .